-So.
-What is DMP, what is DSP, and what is considered a hybrid of the two?
+So… What is a DMP, what is a DSP, and what is considered a hybrid of the two?

 A DSP, or demand-side platform, is a real-time bidding system that connects media buyers with data exchanges through a single interface.
 The DSP basically serves as the middleman between media buyers and publishers, providing a repository through which they can buy and sell ad inventory.

 However, a DSP serves as more than just a clearinghouse for ads.
 This platform runs multiple campaigns from a single interface and integrates with DMPs to for targeted advertising.

 The basic functionality of the DSP is as follows: The DSP gets a request from an ad exchange.
 It analyzes data about the user providing the impression and assigns a value to that impression.
 The impressions are bid on through an automated process and the media buyer with the highest bid will receive the impressions.

 The demand-side platform is not to be confused with the SSP, or supply-side platform.
 A supply-side platform is a piece of software that publishers use to collect advertising demand information to help them manage their advertising impression inventory.
 They may then connect to a demand-side platform which aggregates the data and uses it to inform its own functionality.